Luca-Skyline/Luca-Skyline/README.md

 ### Hi, I'm Luca.
+### I love coding, and so does Skyline.
+Join the coding club!

 "Pessismists are always happy regardless of the outcome.
 Optimists make their dreams come true.
 What's better, having a positive view or negative view?" - Luca DalCanto